MoritzStefaner/data-stories-archive/README.md

 It allows browsing and search of the transcripts, and also the playback of the corresponding audio files.

 ## Observable Notebook
-You can also explore and download the data (along with some additional download statistics) in an [https://observablehq.com/@moritzstefaner/data-stories-archive](Observable Notebook).
+You can also explore and download the data (along with some additional download statistics) in an [Observable Notebook](https://observablehq.com/@moritzstefaner/data-stories-archive).

 ## Authors